 Andy Bing lives in Castleton-on-Hudson and has been executing bluegrass music for over 25 years.
 He's been a fan of Bill Monroe and Flatt & Scruggs since childhood and started playing the resonator guitar when he lived in Washington D.C. in the early 1980s.
 Andy is the band's resident scholar of bluegrass, and the author of a regular blog on the history of the music for the Hudson Valley Bluegrass Association, https://hvbluegrass.org/category/articles/education/, where he serves on the Board of Directors.

 Rob Bradley divides his time between Long Island and Hillsdale.
-A native of Montreal, has been singing and playing folk, bluegrass and French Canadian music in the Hudson Valley for many years.
+A native of Montreal, has been singing and playing bluegrass and folk music in the Hudson Valley for many years.
 He plays upright bass and sings with the Long Island rockabilly group Los Bad Hombres.
 He is also the webmaster of the wickerscreekband.com.

 Charlene Paden, a former environmental consultant, has lived up and down the Hudson Valley for over 45 years.
 She currently spending a great deal of her time as a goatherd and cheesemaker, became interested in New England fiddling in the 1980's through contra dancing in Columbia County, but her true downfall occurred when she met Peter in 1983 and was introduced to bluegrass.
 After all these years, she's still in recovery, but the prognosis is good.